A Complete Piranha Resource

 Life Expectancy: Well-kept fish can survive for 10 years or longer.

 Piranhas are illegal in a number of U.S. states.
-If you find piranhas for sale in Alabama, Alaska, Arizona, Arkansas, California, Colorado, Florida, Georgia, Hawaii, Kentucky, Louisiana, Maine, Massachusetts, Mississippi, Nevada, New Mexico, New York, North Carolina, Oklahoma, South Carolina, Texas, Utah, Virginia or Washington, don’t purchase them – you’ll be violating the law.
+If you find piranhas for sale in Alabama, Alaska, Arizona, Arkansas, California, Colorado, Florida, Georgia, Hawaii, Kentucky, Louisiana, Maine, Massachusetts, Mississippi, Nevada, New Mexico, New York, North Carolina, Oklahoma, South Carolina, Texas, Utah, Virginia or Washington, do not purchase them – you will be violating the law.

 If you live in a state, country or jurisdiction where the sale of piranhas is legal, expect a steep price tag.
 A single red belly piranha can run as much as $500.